 Talk to an access nurse today

-The Center for Thoracic Cancers offers a collaborative, caring approach to the diagnosis and treatment of lung cancer patients.
-Consistently ranked as one of the best in the country by U.S. News & World Report, we provide the latest, most effective treatments including many innovative approaches to clinical care and promising new therapies, including:
+The Center for Thoracic Cancers is among the first in the nation to provide new targeted therapies for non-small cell lung cancer.
+Consistently ranked as one of the best in the country by U.S. News & World Report, we provide the promising new therapies and innovative approaches to clinical care, including:

-All members of our team of diagnostic radiologists are nationally recognized for their expertise.
-They use the most advanced imaging tools to diagnose and stage thoracic cancers and to detect changes in tumors.
+All members of our team of pathologists and radiologists are nationally recognized for their expertise.
+Our pathologists participate in weekly tumor board meetings, sharing information about each patient’s unique cancer with the entire team to help guide care planning.
+Our radiologists use the most advanced imaging tools to diagnose and stage thoracic cancers and to detect changes in tumors.
 Our imaging methods include:

 Our minimally invasive image-guided procedures for diagnosis include:

-For many patients diagnosed with lung cancer, administering chemotherapy drugs may be the most effective treatment.
-Some new cancer drugs that are currently available or in development are designed to block some of the mutations and pathways that cause tumor cells to proliferate.
-By targeting tumor gene mutations with these “smart drugs”, our doctors are beginning to understand how to eradicate malignant cells in some patients' tumors without traditional chemotherapy and radiation.
+Some new cancer drugs currently available or in development are designed to block some of the mutations that cause tumors to grow.
+By targeting tumor gene mutations with these “smart drugs”, our doctors are beginning to understand how to destroy cancer cells in some patients' tumors without traditional chemotherapy and radiation.

 We are among a select few health care institutions in the world to offer comprehensive genotyping of thoracic cancers as a routine component of our pathological assessment.
 This genotyping allows us to test each tumor for certain genetic mutations.
 These genetic markers indicate certain weaknesses in an individual’s cancer; weaknesses that we can exploit using targeted therapies.
 By understanding the genetics behind each lung tumor we are able to choose the specific type of treatment that will be most effective for that particular patient’s cancer.
-Learn more about genotyping for primary lung adenocarcinomas.
+Learn more about genotyping.

-Our team of dedicated surgeons receives referrals from around New England and the U.S., treating some of the most challenging and complex cases.
-Our surgeons focus only on thoracic surgery and have pioneered many of now-standard procedures used to treat thoracic cancers.
+Our team of dedicated surgeons treats some of the most challenging and complex cases from across the US.
+We focus only on thoracic surgery and have pioneered many now-standard procedures used to treat thoracic cancers.
 The team provides state-of-the-art evaluation, treatment and post-surgical services, including:

-We also offer a number of minimally invasive surgical procedures to aid in treating thoracic malignancies, such as:
+We offer many minimally invasive surgical procedures, such as:

 Members of your care team meet regularly with you and contact your referring physician on an ongoing basis to ensure clear communication and a seamless coordination of care.